mathias-ted/PythonPackageManager/README.md

 # PythonPackageManager

-A lightweight GUI-based Python package manager built on top of pip,
-It allows you to install, update, and uninstall Python packages.
+A lightweight GUI-based Python package manager that allows you to install, update, and uninstall Python packages.

 🚀 Features